 In carrying out the analysis below, we have relied on data from a variety of sources.
 Indonesia has a very robust public discourse on education matters and has a long history of working closely with the international community in the education sector.
 This has allowed us to draw on a large and relatively accessible set of documentary resources for analysis including government policy documents, laws, and reports; donor and NGO reports; academic studies (including a large volume of material published in Bahasa Indonesia); websites maintained by organisations active in the education sphere; and newspaper and magazine articles.
-We have also drawn on insights gained from semi-structured interviews with key informants at both the national and local levels carried out over several years.
+We have also drawn on insights gained from hundreds of semi-structured interviews with key informants at both the national and local levels carried out for previous research and consulting projects over several years (see, for instance, Widoyoko 2011; Rosser and Sulistiyanto 2013; Rosser and Curnow 2014; Rosser 2015; Rosser 2016; Rosser and Fahmi 2016).
 Interviewees have included Ministry of Education and Culture (MoEC) and Ministry of Religious Affairs (MoRA) staff at the central level and their counterparts at the district level; representatives of relevant professional and civic organisations, including teacher trade unions and major stakeholders in the private education sector (e.g. NU and Muhammadiyah); teachers; academic experts in the education sector; and NGO and donor organisation staff.
-For the specific purpose of this study, one of the authors (Widyoko) carried out interviews in the district of Pandeglang,
+For the specific purpose of this study, one of the authors (Widoyoko) carried out around half a dozen interviews with national education experts and teachers in the district of Pandeglang, Banten province.

-Banten province.
 This district was chosen on practical grounds related to accessibility in the context of COVID-19 and the researchers' personal networks.